Flying EasyJet: a review

 My EasyJet review

 So what didn’t I like?
 The only thing I can think of that I didn’t really like was the advertising on the flight.
 Each seat back had an in-flight catalogue and a posted ad on the back of the headrest.
-The flight attendants got on the intercom to tell about the deals the airline offering.
-Since I was wearing my noise-cancelling headphones to block out airline noise, I was only vaguely aware of it.
+The flight attendants got on the intercom to tell about the deals the airline was offering.
+Since I was wearing my noise-cancelling headphones to block out airplane noise, I was only vaguely aware of it.

 That’s all.
 I can’t think of anything else.